 cd biobb_wf_flexdyn

-conda env create -f conda_env/environment.linux.yml
+conda env create -f conda_env/environment.yml

 conda activate biobb_wf_flexdyn